los7key/garden/docs/hobbies/README.md

 title: Hobbies README
 description: Hobbies README
 date: 2022-05-15
-Last Updated: 2022-05-16
+Last Updated: 2022-06-11
 ---
 I collect hobbies.

 I have had a lot of hobbies.
 I’ve collected things, played sports, played musical instruments, and the list goes on and on.
-I’ve come to realize with many things I’ve tried, I’ve done it until I get to the skill level that requires just grinding to the next level.
-I really get into these hobbies for a pretty fair amount of time.
+I’ve come to realize with many things I’ve tried, I’ve done it until I get to the skill level that requires just grinding to the next level and I lose interest.
+I usually get into hobbies for a pretty fair amount of time.
 Usually, at least a couple of years and long enough to invest in all the equipment.[^1]

 Here are some hobbies I’m either currently into or I’ve really enjoyed over the years.
 Some hobbies are still more active than others: